 There are a seemingly infinite list of things to experience in the US Capital.
 There is history, inspiration, fun and natural beauty.
 Even if you only visit the Smithsonian Museums (there are 20), you could easily spend two weeks going through them.
 So what’s should you do?
-Here is my list of the things that most moved and excited me during my very busy one week visit in DC.
+Here is my top ten list of the things that most moved and excited me during my very busy first one-week visit in DC.
 I have now visited a few more times, so I will also give you a few of my new favorites at the end.